indydevs/flutter/README.md

 - [x] Changes to tests themselves do not re-trigger execution
   - [x] Minispec
   - [x] RSpec
-- [ ] Changes in blocks or dynamically added functions do not re-trigger execution
+- [ ] Changes in blocks or dynamically added functions based on blocks do not re-trigger execution

 ### Code quality
 - [ ] Separate public/private API